Edit

 Process group initialization

-The backbone of any distributed training is based on a group of processes that know each other and can communicate with each other using a backend.
-For PyTorch, the process group is created by calling torch.distributed.init_process_group in all distributed processes to collectively form a process group.
+The backbone of any distributed training is a group of processes that know each other and can communicate with each other by using a backend.
+For PyTorch, you create the process group by calling torch.distributed.init_process_group in all distributed processes to collectively form a process group.

 torch.distributed.init_process_group(backend='nccl', init_method='env://', ...)

-The most common communication backends used are mpi, nccl, and gloo.
-For GPU-based training, nccl is recommended for best performance and should be used whenever possible.
+The most common communication backends are mpi, nccl, and gloo.
+For GPU-based training, use nccl for the best performance.

-init_method tells how each process can discover each other, how they initialize and verify the process group using the communication backend.
-By default, if init_method isn't specified, PyTorch uses the environment variable initialization method (env://). init_method is the recommended initialization method to use in your training code to run distributed PyTorch on Azure Machine Learning.
+The init_method parameter specifies how each process discovers the other processes and how they initialize and verify the process group by using the communication backend.
+By default, if you don't specify init_method, PyTorch uses the environment variable initialization method (env://).
+Use init_method in your training code to run distributed PyTorch on Azure Machine Learning.
 PyTorch looks for the following environment variables for initialization:

 • MASTER_ADDR: IP address of the machine that hosts the process with rank 0